Death of James Dean: Car crash

 On September 30, 1955, Dean and his Porsche factory-trained mechanic, Rolf Wütherich, were at Competition Motors in Hollywood preparing the "Little Bastard" for the weekend sports car races at Salinas.
-Dean originally intended to tow the Porsche behind his 1955 Ford Country Squire station wagon, driven by Hickman and accompanied by professional photographer Sanford H. Roth, who was planning a photo story of Dean at the races for Collier's magazine.
-Because the Spyder did not have enough "break-in" miles prior to the race, Wütherich recommended that Dean drive it to Salinas to get more "seat time" behind the wheel.
+Dean originally intended to tow the Porsche behind his 1955 Ford Country Squire station wagon, driven by Hickman and accompanied by professional photographer Sanford H. Roth, who was planning a photo story about Dean at the races for Collier's magazine.
+Because the Spyder had not yet been driven enough miles to qualify for the race, Wütherich recommended that Dean drive it to Salinas to accrue more time behind the wheel.
 The group had coffee and donuts at the Hollywood Ranch Market on Vine Street across from Competition Motors before leaving around 1:15 p.m.
 PST.
-They stopped for gas at a Mobil station on Ventura Boulevard at Beverly Glen Boulevard in Sherman Oaks around 2:00 pm.
-The group then headed north on the Golden State Highway (U.S. Route 99, now part of Interstate 5) and then over the "Grapevine" toward Bakersfield.
+They stopped for gas at a Mobil station on Ventura Boulevard at Beverly Glen Boulevard in Sherman Oaks at around 2:00 p.m.
+They then headed north on the Golden State Highway (US 99, later part of Interstate 5) and then through Grapevine toward Bakersfield.

-At 3:30 pm, Dean was stopped by California Highway Patrolman Otie V. Hunter at Mettler Station, south of Bakersfield, for driving 65 mph in a 55 mph zone.
-Hickman, following the Spyder in the Ford Country Squire with the trailer, was also ticketed for driving 20 mph over the limit, as the speed limit for all vehicles towing a trailer was 45 mph.
-After receiving the citations, Dean and Hickman headed west onto SR 166/33 to avoid going through Bakersfield's slow 25 mph downtown district.
-SR 166/33 was a known short-cut for sports car drivers going to Salinas, called "the racer's road", which took them directly to Blackwells Corner at U.S. Route 466 (later SR 46).
-Dean author and expert Warren Beath disagrees, citing Rolf Wuetherich's inquest deposition, wherein he specifically states they went through Bakersfield and turned left on 466.
-O. V. Hunter, in his testimony, says Dean continued on to Bakersfield.
-Beath, who lives in Bakersfield, points out that Highway 99 does not go through downtown Bakersfield but skirts the city on the east side.
-At Blackwells Corner, Dean stopped briefly for refreshments and met up with fellow racers Lance Reventlow and Bruce Kessler, who were also on their way to Salinas in Reventlow's Mercedes-Benz 300 SL coupe.
-As Reventlow and Kessler were leaving, they all agreed to meet for dinner in Paso Robles.
+At 3:30 p.m, Dean was stopped by California Highway Patrol (CHP) officer Otie V. Hunter at Mettler Station, south of Bakersfield, for driving 65 mph in a 55 mph zone.
+Hickman, following the Spyder in the Ford Country Squire with the trailer, was also ticketed for driving 20 mph over the limit, as the speed limit for vehicles towing a trailer was 45 mph.
+After receiving the citations, Dean and Hickman headed west onto SR 166/SR 33 to avoid Bakersfield's slow 25 mph downtown district.
+SR 166/SR 33 was a known shortcut for sports car drivers traveling to Salinas, called "the racer's road", which led to Blackwells Corner at US 466 (later SR 46).
+However, Dean biographer and expert Warren Beath disagrees with this account, citing Wütherich's inquest deposition stating that they had driven through Bakersfield and turned left on US 466.
+Beath, who lives in Bakersfield, emphasizes that SR 99 does not traverse downtown Bakersfield but instead skirts the city on the east side.
+In Hunter's testimony, he stated that Dean continued on to Bakersfield.

+At Blackwells Corner, Dean stopped briefly for refreshments and met fellow racers Lance Reventlow and Bruce Kessler, who were also driving to Salinas in Reventlow's Mercedes-Benz 300 SL coupe.
+As Reventlow and Kessler were leaving, they and Dean's group agreed to meet for dinner in Paso Robles.